Mutual Funds on Moomoo

 Profile Pages

-In the search results, clicking on a ticker symbol will generate a fund’s profile page.
-A profile page can also be obtained by entering a fund’s ticker in the search field in the upper-right of the monitor and clicking on Go.
+In search results, clicking a ticker symbol opens the fund’s profile page.
+A profile page can also be accessed by typing a fund’s ticker in the search box in the upper-right corner and clicking Go.

-Although not very original, there is a lot of information presented.
-A style box is shown for bond finds (interest-rate sensitivity is displayed horizontally and credit quality is shown vertically).
-Growth of $10,000 is presented along with the fund’s category average and an index.
+Though not original, the profile contains a lot of data.
+A style box for bond funds shows interest-rate sensitivity horizontally and credit quality vertically.
+It also includes the growth of $10,000, compared to the fund’s category average and an index.

-Because information is taken directly from Morningstar, there are risk and return ratings for both past and predicted performance.
-Stars represent Morningstar’s assessment of a fund’s past performance, while medals (gold, silver, bronze) are the analyst’s predictions about future performance.
+Morningstar’s risk and return ratings are also shown for past and predicted performance.
+Stars indicate past performance, while medals (gold, silver, bronze) indicate analysts’ predictions for future performance.

-At the top of a fund’s profile, there is a link to add a fund to a watchlist.
-A fund’s prospectus can also be downloaded.
-Next to these links are orange buy and sell buttons.
+At the top of the profile page, there’s an option to add a fund to a watchlist and download its prospectus.
+Next to these options are orange buy and sell buttons.

 Fund Examples

 One example of a no-load fund we found using Firstrade’s screener is BACSX, the BlackRock All-Cap Energy & Resources Fund.
-The minimum investment is $5,000, and its expense ratio is a little high (1.38%).
-It is a small fund with only $68 million in assets.
+The minimum investment is $5,000, and its expense ratio is on the high side at 1.38%.
+It’s a small fund with $68 million in assets.

-Although its title says “all-cap,” Morningstar’s style box reveals that BACSX invests mostly in large-cap and giant-cap companies.
-The top holdings are ExxonMobil, Royal Dutch Shell, and BP.
-The fund pays dividends once per year (in December).
+Although it’s labeled “all-cap,” Morningstar’s style box shows BACSX mainly invests in large-cap and giant-cap companies.
+Its top holdings include ExxonMobil, Royal Dutch Shell, and BP.
+The fund pays dividends annually in December.

 Placing a Trade

-When you’re ready to purchase a mutual fund on Firstrade’s platform, you should go to the fund’s profile page and click on the orange buy button at the top of the screen.
-Although the broker does have a trade bar at the bottom of the website, it can’t be used to trade mutual funds.
+When you’re ready to buy a mutual fund on Firstrade, go to the fund’s profile page and click the orange buy button at the top of the screen.
+The trade bar at the bottom of the website doesn’t support mutual fund trades.

-Clicking on the buy button will generate a new web page with an order ticket.
-You can select buy or sell, the dollar amount of the trade, and how you want cash distributions handled.
-Other important information such as redemption fee and load status is also displayed here.
+Clicking buy opens a new page with an order ticket.
+You can choose to buy or sell, set the trade amount, and select how cash distributions will be managed.
+Details like redemption fees and load status are also shown.

-One feature on the order entry form we found really helpful is a fund list.
-This is a drop-down menu that displays closely-related funds.
+The order form includes a useful drop-down list of related funds.
 For example, with the AllianzGI small-cap fund, we found a small-cap value fund from the same family.

 Firstrade Review and Rating